-The first composition in the series, “The Calm Before the Storm,” establishes states of anxiety, ranging from subdued tension to ominous sonic shadows (unease, apprehension, tension, sinister foreboding, torment).
+The first composition in the series, “The Calm Before the Storm,” evokes states of anxiety, ranging from subdued tension to ominous sonic shadows (unease, apprehension, tension, sinister foreboding, torment).
 “A Field of Noise” foregrounds the city’s noise and the low-frequency seismic sound of construction work (fear, nervousness, distress, anxiety, confusion).
 “Collapse in Slow Motion” is the result of the war machine (horror, turmoil, horror, pain).
-The Angstmachine is a sonic ritual that, through the fissures between the acoustic and the electronic, reveals the inner unrest of the contemporary world and invites listeners to confront its echo.
+The Angstmachine is a sonic ritual that, through the tension between the acoustic and the electronic, reveals the unrest of the contemporary world and invites listeners to confront its echo.

 1. The Calm Before the Storm, 22 min